grain-lang/grain/stdlib/stack.md

 title: Stack
 ---

+> **Deprecated:** This module will be renamed to ImmutableStack in the v0.6.0 release of Grain.

 An immutable stack implementation.
 A stack is a LIFO (last-in-first-out) data structure where new values are added, retrieved, and removed from the end.

 ```grain